 Keeping dollars local

 It matters where you come to work each day.
-In Vermont, we’re proud of our new headquarters, Vermont’s largest net-POSITIVE office building.
-Here, we produce more energy than we use.
-The extra is shared out with local homes and businesses through our Community Solar program.
+In Waterbury, VT and Rhinebeck, NY, we’re proud of our net-POSITIVE office buildings.
+Our HQ in Waterbury is actually the largest net-positive building in Vermont.
+At our offices, we produce more energy than we use.
+The extra energy in Vermont is shared out with local homes and businesses through our Community Solar program.

 A bunch of our SunCommon employees work in the field.
-They drive hybrid gas-electric Toyota Priuses (although we prefer the plural Prii).
-And we scored four electric Chevy Volts, powered by each location’s solar and wind systems, to show Vermonters and New Yorkers how to fuel cars off clean energy and say goodbye to gasoline.
+They drive hybrid gas-electric Toyota Priuses (although we prefer the plural Prii) and electric Chevy Bolts, powered by each location’s solar and wind systems, to show Vermonters and New Yorkers how to fuel cars off clean energy and say goodbye to gasoline.

-We think that our business and staff shine pretty brightly, and we’re excited to have received the following recognition for the work that we do and our positive impact on Vermont and Rochester, Central and Western New York:
+We think that our business and staff shine pretty brightly, and we’re excited to have received the following recognition for the work that we do and our positive impact on Vermont and the Hudson Valley and Capitol Region of New York: